prabhakarlab/MO2GP/tutorials/Swedish_Leaf_Dataset.md

 ## Images Preprocessing <br>
 MO2GP utilizes the largest continuous contour from each object as the primary input.
 Therefore, preprocessing workflow is needed.<br>
 First, we need to extracts the largest external contour and generates a corresponding binary mask for each sample.
-These contours, along with their associated labels and processed images, are then stored for downstream shape embedding and analysis.<br>
+These contours, along with their associated labels and processed images, are then stored for downstream shape embedding and analysis (available in `data` folder).<br>

 ```python
 from PIL import Image